KapitanKasztan/mouse_auto_mover/README.md

 # mouse_auto_mover
-It's a python library, that generates random point on your screen, and then moves your cursor to this point with random speed
+It's a python library that generates a random point on the screen and then moves the cursor to that point at a random speed in a straight line